-Harry Percival does that especially well by making up fake statistics of how much better it is to sit in front.
+Harry Percival does that exceptionally well by making up fake statistics of how much better it is to sit in front.

 What Can Speakers Do?

 First off, take it from one of the most popular Python speakers, and don’t give up if your first attempts go badly:

-If my session chair doesn’t shepherd my audience in front of me and it looks it’s gonna be empty, I ask the AV crew to unmute my microphone and I do it myself.
+If my session chair doesn’t shepherd my audience in front of me and it looks like it’s going to be empty, I ask the AV crew to unmute my microphone and do it myself.
 But that’s not always possible.

 One trick to avoid this problem in the first place is to give your first talks in front of meetups that will be entirely focused on you3 and choose conferences that have only one or two tracks.
 They are usually more fun anyway.

 You don’t owe speakers anything, and I don’t mean to guilt you into doing things that will make your conference less enjoyable.

-But I hope that the next time you’re deciding between chatting in the hallway and going to a talk you really interested in, you take into account that speakers have needs too and by showing them some love, everybody wins.
+But I hope that the next time you’re deciding between chatting in the hallway and going to a talk you’re really interested in, you take into account that speakers have needs too and by showing them some love, everybody wins.

 You also cannot rely on every talk landing on YouTube.
-Paul Hildebrandt’s talks are awesome, but contain Disney IP and were never recorded.
+Paul Hildebrandt ’s talks are fantastic but contain Disney IP and were never recorded.
 PyCon US 2019’s keynote that made everybody cry fell victim to data loss. ↩︎

 I got the year wrong in my thread. ↩︎